 If strong communication is a core value for your firm, then it’s imperative that you study every part of your client journey to understand where you can communicate better.

-- Communications channels – there is plenty of software out there designed to make communications easier for attorneys.
-When you’re assessing options, however, you should be thinking about the client rather than yourself.
+- Communications channels — Plenty of software exists designed to make communications easier for attorneys.
+When assessing options, however, you should think about the client rather than yourself.
+Are necessary legal documents accessible?
+Can clients obtain copies of all written communication for future reference?

-The channel you use should be appropriate to the type of message you need to deliver – formal, informal, and should be on a platform that your client is comfortable using.
-You need to know how your clients would like for you to contact them.
-Of course, when it’s something urgent, a phone call is most appropriate.
+The channel you use should be appropriate for the type of message you need to deliver—formal or informal—and should be on a platform that your client is comfortable using.
+To communicate effectively, you need to know how your clients would like you to contact them.
+Of course, when it's urgent, a phone call is most appropriate.

 Clarity: Why Sometimes You’ve Got To Quit The Jargon

 The same rule applies to attorneys.
-If you are communicating with your client who is not an attorney himself, use layman’s terms when explaining technical concepts.
-This way, you lessen the chances of miscommunication.
+The language you use to effectively communicate with your client will likely vary greatly from the terms you casually use when speaking to other legal professionals.
+If you are communicating with a client who is not an attorney, use layman's terms when explaining technical concepts or the legal process.
+This will lessen the chances of miscommunication.

 Consistency: Equip All Your Attorneys With The Right Skills